ocelot-inc/ocelotgui/README.md

 since other common packages depend on it.
 If not, your Linux distro's repositories will provide a Qt package.
 For example, on some platforms you can say
-"sudo apt-get install libqt5core5a" , on others you can say "dnf install qt qt-x11".</P>
+"sudo apt-get install libqt5core5a libqt5widgets5" , on others you can say "dnf install qt qt-x11", on others you can say "dnf install qt5-qtbase qt5-qtbase-gui".</P>

 <P>
 The Qt version number can be found with <i>find /usr/lib -name "libQt*Gui.so*"</i>, or <i>find /usr/lib64 -name "libQt*Gui.so*"</i>.